PierfrancescoSoffritti/android-youtube-player/README.md

 ```

 ## Usage

+A sample project that shows how to use the library is available in the [sample module](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/tree/master/sample).
+You can also [download the sample apk here](https://github.com/PierfrancescoSoffritti/AndroidYouTubePlayer/blob/master/sample/sample-release.apk?raw=true).

-Add the YouTubePlayerView to your layout
+In order to start using the player you need to add the YouTubePlayerView to your layout
 ```
 <LinearLayout
     xmlns:android="http://schemas.android.com/apk/res/android"